ulisse1996/jaorm/README.md

 - Supports for most of famous RDBMS
 - Supports for **@Getter**, **@Setter** and **@Data** Annotations of [Lombok](https://projectlombok.org/) on Entity
 - Supports for [JSR 380](https://beanvalidation.org/2.0-jsr380/) Validation on Entity during Persist/Update
-- Supports for DI with JavaEE, JakartaEE, Micronaut and Spring
+- Supports for DI with JavaEE, JakartaEE, Micronaut, Quarkus and Spring

 ## Use